goto-satoru/goto-satoru/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Solution Architect at Cognite

 <!--
 **goto-satoru/goto-satoru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.